 This unique award seeks submissions that are creative and bridge the gap between public health academia and practice.
 Award winners stimulate the evolution of innovative graduate public health courses that are responsive to the educational needs of the public health work force.
 To view previous award winners and their curriculum, click here.

-The 2013 Innovative Curriculum Award went to Dr. Julie Preskitt of the University of Alabama at Birmingham for her course entitled, “MCH Fundamentals II: Application of Essential MCH Skills.”
-A PDF the presentation can be found here.
-Dr. Preskitt was resented with her award at the 2013 Delta Omega Annual Meeting of the Executive Council on November 4, 2013 in Boston, Massachusetts.
+The 2014 Innovative Curriculum Award went to Dr. Cynthia Gonzalez of Charles Drew University for her course entitled, “MPH Program in Urban Health, MPH 524: Community Organization in Urban Settings.”
+A powerpoint of the presentation can be found here.
+Dr. Gonzalez was presented with her award at the 2014 Delta Omega Annual Meeting of the Executive Council on November 17, 2014 in New Orleans, LA.